K44rel/gist-monitor/deployment/README.md

 To push a new version of the app to Google Container Registry build a new version of gist-monitor with.

-First export the project id into a variable, {project-id} is the output of the previously used `gcloud config get-value project` command.
+First export the project id into a variable, `{project-id}` is the output of the previously used `gcloud config get-value project` command.

 ```shell
 export PROJECT_ID={project-id}
 ```

-Next, build the production image.
+Next, build the image.
 Replace {next version tag with a new version}.

 ```shell
 docker build -t gcr.io/${PROJECT_ID}/gist-monitor:{next version tag} ../